 About 5,000 BC stone-age hunter-gatherers arrived in Trinidad by canoe.
-Then about 300 BC a more advanced people arrived.
+Then about 300 BC, more advanced people arrived.
 They grew crops like cassava and sweet potatoes.
 They also made pottery and wove cotton.
-However in 1498 Columbus discovered the island.
+However, in 1498 Columbus discovered the island.
 He named it Trinidad because he saw 3 peaks.
 The first Spanish settlers arrived in 1592 and they built a settlement on the site of St Joseph.

 In 1796 Spain went to war with Britain and in February 1797 the British sent an expedition to Trinidad.
 Vastly outnumbered the Spanish quickly surrendered.
 However the British were generous in victory.
 The Trinidadians were allowed to keep their property and keep Spanish law.
 Unfortunately the first British governor, Thomas Picton was a tyrant who extracted confessions by torture and carried out many executions.
 He was removed in 1802.

 Slavery was abolished in the British Empire in 1834.
 However slaves were made apprentices to their former masters for 6 years.
 In the event the apprenticeship of former slaves ended 2 years early in 1838.